top-shaman/ume-eth/README.md

 ----------------------------------------------------------

-send any inquiries to topshaman@protonmail.com
+please send any issues or inquiries to topshaman@protonmail.com